aaronfranceschi/freelancer-crm/README.md

 🙏 **Upcoming Features:**
 - Drag-and-drop functionality in the Kanban view.
 - Email and password update functionality.
+- New color palette
+- Translating the web app from Norwegian to English for international comprehension and use
 ---

 ## 🛠️ Technologies